IowaComputerGurus/aspnetcore.utilities.cloudstorage/README.md

 Usage of this package will automatically add the following additional NuGet packages

 * ICG.AspNetCore.Utilities - Used to provide the IUrlSlugProvider for one overload in the ICloudStorageProvider implementation
-* Microsoft.Azure.Storage - Used to actually communicate with Azure.
+* Azure.Storage.Blobs - Used to actually communicate with Azure.

 Detailed information can be found in the XML Comment documentation for the objects, we are working to add to this document as well.

+## Version 5.x Breaking Change

+To adhere to Microsoft API standards the application has been updated to require the usage of a Storage Connection String, rather than a Account Name and Access Key.